LogicStamp/logicstamp-context/docs/VALIDATE.md

 ## CI/CD usage

-- Pair with the `context` command to block merges when bundles become invalid.
+- Pair with the `stamp context` command to block merges when bundles become invalid.
 - Combine with `npm run` scripts or Git hooks for automated checks.
 - Use the exit code to fail pipelines and prompt regeneration of context files.